Nosebleeds - Natural Remedies

 - Avoid excessive exposure to air conditioning.
 Air conditioners dry the natural air and make nosebleeds more likely, according to this data offered by the Manual of Otolaryngology of Salvat.

-- Increase your vitamin C consumption, as is vital for strengthening the capillary walls caused by toxins.
+- Increase your vitamin C consumption, a vital nutrient for strengthening the capillary walls caused by toxins.
 Or, after undergoing surgery, according to this research.

 When to seek medical attention